vespa-engine/blog/_posts/2021-12-03-billion-scale-knn.md

 768-dimensional vector space where each dimension uses float precision, the storage requirement per document becomes 3072 bytes.
-Using a 768-bit binary-coded representation instead, the storage requirement per document becomes 96 bytes, a 32x reduction compared to the high precision float vector representation.
+Using a 768-bit binary-coded representation instead, the storage requirement per document becomes 96 bytes, a 32x reduction.
 In the mentioned paper, the authors demonstrate that the entire English Wikipedia consisting of 22M passages can be reduced to 2GB of binary codes.

 Searching in binary-coded representations can be done using the <a href="https://en.wikipedia.org/wiki/Hamming_distance">hamming distance</a> metric.